Andipstha/Useful-Git-Commands-List/README.md

 # Useful-Git-Commands-List
-- In this article, I will talk about the Git Commands that you will be using often when you are working with Git.
+- Git Commands that you will be using often when you are working with Git.

 | Command | Description |